How To Answer Common Scholarship Essay Questions

 These questions may be phrased in several ways: “Where do you see yourself in 10 years?”
 “How will your current education contribute to your overall career goals?”
 Your answers should show that you do in fact have a plan for your future that corresponds to your degree program.
 The scholarship committee wants to see that their money is going to a worthy cause, not someone just testing the waters in college.
 Create an answer that shows realistic goals that can be achieved through continued education.

-What Are the Most Important Issues in Your Field of Study?
+What Are Some of the Most Important Issues in Your Field of Study?

 Questions like this are designed to gauge your knowledge of current events in your field.
 A worthy scholarship applicant will be invested in his or her future career.
 More importantly, the education that leads to that career will ultimately be used to address current issues.
 At least, that’s how they will view it.
 Come up with solutions for each problem, or explain how your education would allow you to develop effective solutions.